 As you read the questions with answers, keep-in-mind, that the answers were for me; they were based on my experience and personal values.
 You should develop your own general answers that fit you.
-Although I never memorized the answers, I had a pretty good idea of what I wanted to say.
-Because, I frequently reviewed the questions, even when I wasn’t looking for a job, and would practice them several times prior to an interview, I was usually ready and confident.
+Although I never memorized the answers, I had a rather good idea of what I wanted to say.
+Because I frequently reviewed the questions, even when I wasn’t looking for a job, and would practice them several times prior to an interview, I was usually ready and confident.
 I would have my wife or one of my kids ask me the questions in a random order.
 I would encourage you to use a recorder to review your answers.
 Take these practice sessions seriously.
 Like the saying goes, “Practice makes perfect.”

 Tell us what experience and training you have that qualifies you for this position.

-Determine the areas to cover, e.g. personnel management, budgeting, planning, project coordination and job related tasks.
+Determine the areas to cover, e.g., personnel management, budgeting, planning, project coordination and job related tasks.
 Ask the interviewer to repeat the question or to be specific.
 This will give you time to organize some thoughts and insure you cover needed items.

 How did you find out about this job?

 I see this move as an excellent advancement opportunity.